 Gumbo can be described as a cross between a soup and a stew and is a hearty blend of meats, seafood and vegetables.

-Every New Orleans gumbo is different, whether it is prepared by a professional chef or a family cook.
+Every New Orleans gumbo is an amazing variation of ingredients, tastes and heat, whether prepared by a professional chef or a family cook.

-Every family and every restaurant claims their own beloved gumbo.
-It is one dish that is open to mass interpretation.
+It is one dish that is open to mass interpretation...

 In New Orleans, gumbo is often served with baked ham, potato salad and French bread.
 It is an excellent main course served with any type of salad and crispy bread or rolls or served in a cup as an unusual first course.